-You will automatically receive a confirmation email to let you know that your notice was successfully submitted.
+You will automatically receive a confirmation email to let you know that your report was successfully submitted.
 You will also receive a record number.
 Please retain that email and your assigned record number for your files.

 The Consumer Protection Division of the Attorney General’s office will contact you with follow up questions, if any.

-What if I have Questions about the Texas Identity Theft Enforcement and Protection Act and its requirements?
+What if I have questions about the Texas Identity Theft Enforcement and Protection Act and its requirements?

 If you have questions about how the law applies to you or need interpretations of the law, please consult with your attorney.
-The Office of the Attorney General may not serve as your lawyer or provide legal advice or interpretations of the law.
+The Office of the Attorney General may not serve as your lawyer or provide you with legal advice or interpretations of the law.